two Dynamic Concrete Pumping pumps working on a project

 18. Vacuum Concrete

 In certain applications, such as deck slabs, parking lots and industrial floors, concrete will have a higher water content than necessary when poured into the formwork.
 In these cases, the excess water must be removed with a vacuum pump before the concrete begins to set.
-Compared to a normal construction method, the vacuum technique can help make the concrete platform or structure ready to use sooner.
+Compared to a normal construction method, the vacuum technique can help make the concrete floors or structures ready to use sooner.

 19. Pumped Concrete